dhawk/concurrent-pascal-compiler/interrupt-problems.md

       end interrupt TMR0I_prio1_interrupt;
 ~~~

 This is an example of an interrupt process.
 It accomplishes the same thing as the interrupt subroutine but has an important paradigm shift.
 Instead of being a subroutine "called by  the hardware" it is instead a cyclic sequential process synchronized with the hardware via the interrupt (interrupts are best understood as being a signal that the hardware has completed an operation).
 At the beginning of the cycle the ADC is set up to perform a measurement *(details not shown)*.
 The process thread then blocks at the `await interrupt` statement until the TMR0 interrupt signals that the ADC measurement is ready.
-At that point the ADC reading is written to the velocity monitor (passed as to the process as parameter `v` at system initialization) and then the cycle repeats.
+At that point the ADC reading[^either-endian-SFRs] is written to the velocity monitor (passed as to the process as parameter `v` at system initialization) and then the cycle repeats.
 The specific interrupt an interrupt process is synchronized to is specified at the end of the process variable type declaration (here `TMR0I_prio1_interrupt`).
 This process runs at priority 1 which is equivalent to the PIC18 low priority interrupt (the high priority interrupt is priority 2).

+[^either-endian-SFRs]: The PIC18x Concurrent Pascal compiler can handle either big-endian or little-endian SFR layouts (both can occur in the same microcontroller!), so the byte shifting required by XC8 is unnecessary.

 Next we will look at the main process.